Slyvred/aes-256-cbc/README.md

 - `aes`: For AES encryption and decryption.
 - `cbc`: For CBC mode of operation.
+- `hex`: For encoding and decoding hexadecimal strings.
 - `rand`: For generating random IVs.
 - `rust-argon2`: To derive the key.
 - `rpassword`: To securely input your password.